-- a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (1) above; - a person carrying on business in partnership with the trustee or with any person falling within subclause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause(4)(a), when taken together; - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.
+- (1) a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (a) above; - (3) a person carrying on business in partnership with the trustee or with any person falling within sub-clause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause (4)(a), when taken together; - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.

-Clause 34 An existing u3a wishing to adopt this constitution will remove Clause 34.
-34. Validation until first annual general meeting (a) Until the first Annual General Meeting of the charity takes place this constitution shall take effect as if references in it to the trustees were references to the persons whose signatures appear at the bottom of the clause). (b) This constitution was validated and adopted for the u3a, prior to its first annual general meeting, by its trustees on
+An existing u3a wishing to adopt this constitution will remove Clause 34.

+34. Validation until first annual general meeting

+- (a) Until the first Annual General Meeting of the charity takes place this constitution shall take effect as if references in it to the trustees were references to the persons whose signatures appear at the bottom of the clause). - (b) This constitution was validated and adopted for the u3a, prior to its first annual general meeting, by its trustees on - (c) Names and Signatures

 By entering your name and checking the box you are signing this document

-Name

-Signature

-Name

-Signature

-Name

-Signature

-Name

-Signature